Spring Camp in Sagamihara's Wakaayu Village

-There are so many events organised by the international division in every city in Japan that invite international students to spend the day to try to improve the children’s skill to speak in foreign languages (especially English) and this one in Sagamihara really exemplifies that.
+There are so many events organized by the international division in every city in Japan that invite international students to spend the day to try to improve the children’s skill to speak in foreign languages (especially English) and this one in Sagamihara really exemplifies that.
 This event is an annual camp with many foreigners participating.
 The name of the event is “International Exchange Camp”.

 Then, here we are, about 1 hour away from Tokyo Station by train, Sagamihara Station is located on the west side of Tokyo.
 Our journey does not begin at Sagamihara Station.
 We get off there then have to take the bus until we reached a facility called Sagamikawa Village, Wakaayu.